jozefRudy/patterns/README.md

-Minimum text: single meaningful words already work ("the", "programming" → English; "Bonjour", "Cześć" → not), typos don't derail detection, but a sentence or more is the reliable zone — below ~2-3 words treat the result as weak (job-filter callers can afford this: real ads are paragraphs).
+Minimum text: single meaningful words already work ("the", "programming" → English; "Bonjour", "Cześć" → not), typos don't derail detection, but a sentence or more is the reliable zone — below ~2-3 words treat the result as weak.

-Languages verified in tests (correctly NOT detected as English): Polish, Spanish, French, German, Italian, Dutch, Swedish, Russian, Japanese, Korean, Hindi, Thai, Arabic, Hebrew, Turkish, Zulu — including job-ad-length Polish text and 2-letter internet slang ("TIL", "AITA", "hi").
+Languages verified in tests (correctly NOT detected as English): Polish, Spanish, French, German, Italian, Dutch, Swedish, Russian, Japanese, Korean, Hindi, Thai, Arabic, Hebrew, Turkish, Zulu.

 ## `llm_cli` usage